kimbilaontoast/kimbilaontoast.github.io/_posts/2025-07-13-communion.md

 Gratitude practice helps me remember that to even be in the environment I am in, is an extremely privileged thing for any human, and that it calls for celebration.
 So I list all thing things that I am grateful for - whatever comes to mind...
 "I'm grateful for birdsong...
 I'm grateful for this little kuti I am staying in..." and so on.
 I make sure to include not just external things, but my own qualities as well, as I have many beautiful qualities.
 It's a lovely way to start the day, and even when I'm tired, it brightens my mood.

 Usually the mind is a little slimy from sleep when I wake up.
 Not always, but most of the time I feel foggy, and so I usually do some walking meditation (yes, even when it's winter!) and a little memorisation, and/or chanting, as these things energise my mind.
-If I feel like it and have the time, I sit meditation.
+I then sit meditation.

 Four days a week at our monastery we have a work period from 7:15-9:45am.
 The other three days we have the morning to ourselves.
 Work usually involves being scheduled with some kind of activity.
 It can be anything that needs doing really, from cleaning the Dhamma hall or ablution block, to doing some editing work for the senior monks.
 I've tried to make it a practice to not have preferences for my work, so that I remain adaptable to whatever needs doing, and learn to work with a wide variety of people, doing a wide variety of things.